Minneapolis and Woodbury, MN Estate Planning Lawyers

 What Age Should My Kids Be When They Receive Their Inheritance?

 Most people will receive an inheritance at some point in their lives.
-Whether this amount is $10 million or $10,000, not everyone is equipped to handle a windfall of cash.
-There is a misconception that when someone creates their will they have little choice but to leave their money to their adult (or minor) children outright.
+Whether the amount is $10 million or $10,000, not everyone is prepared to handle a sudden windfall of cash.
+A common misconception is that when creating a will, parents have no choice but to leave their money outright to their adult or minor children.

-That’s not necessarily the case; parents can use a testamentary trust — a trust written directly into their wills — to hold funds back from their kids so that the money may be used for specific purposes.
+However, that’s not necessarily the case.
+Parents can utilize a testamentary trust—a trust written directly into their wills—to hold funds back and ensure the money is used for specific purposes, such as education, housing, or other needs.

 WHAT AGE, IF EVER, IS IT APPROPRIATE TO LEAVE YOUR CHILDREN A LARGE SUM OF CASH?